Firefly III has had a long and stormy history. There are many ways of installing Firefly III, so there are many ways to upgrade.

 docker pull jc5x/firefly-iii:latest

 And then create it again by running the command from the installation guide.
 The container should upgrade itself so it can take some time for it to start.
-You should save the command you've used to start the container for easier upgrade.
+You can save the command you've used to start the container for quicker upgrade.

 If you want to run the Docker container as another user, add